-Although we have been profitable on a consolidated basis in the last three years, certain of our tax-paying entities have individually experienced losses on a cumulative three-year basis.
-In addition, one of our tax paying entities has recorded a valuation allowance on all of its deferred tax assets due to the combined effect of operating losses in certain subsidiaries of that entity as well as foreign taxes that together substantially offset any U.S. tax liability.
-Taking into account all available information, we cannot determine that it is more likely than not that deferred tax assets will be realized.
-Considering the recent operating results of such entities, we have recorded valuation allowances on our deferred tax assets of \$116,830 and \$102,820 as of December 31, 2013 and December 31, 2012, respectively.
-The valuation allowance at December 31, 2013 reflects a net increase of \$14,010 from the balance of \$102,820 at December 31, 2012.
-This increase consists primarily of charges to income tax expense.
+Although we have been profitable on a consolidated basis in the last three years, certain of our tax-paying entities have individually experienced minimal profits on a cumulative three-year basis and losses in 2012, primarily due to permanent differences between net income and taxable income at such entities.
+Considering the recent operating results of such entities, we have recorded valuation allowances on our deferred tax assets of \$1,225,305 and \$1,238,765 as of December 31, 2013 and December 31, 2012, respectively.
+The valuation allowance at December 31, 2013 reflects a net decrease of \$13,460 from the balance of \$1,238,765 at December 31, 2012.
+This net decrease in the valuation allowance for the year ended December 31, 2013 consists of additions of \$13,375 and \$22,010 for the amounts charged to income tax expense and stockholders' equity, respectively, and a deduction of \$48,845 which was credited to income tax expense.